 Rationale.
 I believe that actively participating in mathematical discourse is an important part of the learning process.
 Being able to communicate your solution to a problem to others is possibly more important than having a correct solution to begin with.
-In this class, Canvas discussions will be created for each of the three exams.
-Each is worth 5 points.
+In this class, participation is assessed through clicker-style questions during term.